awslabs/sagemaker-battlesnake-ai/Documentation/DeployTheAIEndpoint.md

 _** the official BattleSnake platform run in us-west-2, selecting this one will provide you the lowest latency_

-Leave all default value and scroll down at the end of the page.
+Customize your snake appearance (color, head, tail) or leave default and scroll down at the end of the page.
 Then check all permissions:

 ![Accept Permissions](images/create-stack.png "Permission checkboxes")

 Click "Create Stack"

-After about a minute, the stack status should be CREATE_COMPLETE:
+After about 10 minutes, the stack status should be CREATE_COMPLETE:

 ![Creation complete](images/create-complete.png "Creation complete")

-Open the outputs tab and click on "Start Method" link to test that the deployment work:
+Open the outputs tab and click on "CheckSnakeStatus" link to see if the Snake is ready:

 ![Output tab](images/outputs.png "Output tab")